History of newspaper publishing: First newspapers

-The term newspaper became common in the 17th century.
-However, in Germany, publications that we would today consider to be newspaper publications, were appearing as early as the 16th century.
-They were discernibly newspapers for the following reasons: they were printed, dated, appeared at regular and frequent publication intervals, and included a variety of news items (unlike single item news mentioned above).
-Early forms of news periodicals were the so-called Messrelationen ("trade fair reports") which were compiled twice a year for the large annual book fairs in Frankfurt and Leipzig, starting in the 1580s.
-Nevertheless, the German-language Relation aller Fürnemmen und gedenckwürdigen Historien, printed from 1605 onwards by Johann Carolus in Strasbourg, is commonly accepted to have been the first newspaper.
-The emergence of the new media branch was based on the spread of the printing press from which the publishing press derives its name.
-Historian Johannes Weber says, "At the same time, then, as the printing press in the physical, technological sense was invented, 'the press' in the extended sense of the word also entered the historical stage."
+The "periodical publication of news" developed as a distinct industry in early-17th century Europe, and the English-language term "newspaper" came into use by 1667.
+However, in Germany, publications that resemble newspaper publications appeared as early as the 16th century.
+They were discernibly newspapers for the following reasons: they were printed, dated, appeared at regular and frequent publication-intervals, and included a variety of news items (unlike single-item news mentioned above).
+Early forms of news periodicals were the so-called Messrelationen ("trade fair reports") compiled twice a year for the large annual book-fairs in Frankfurt and Leipzig, starting in the 1580s.
+Nevertheless, the German-language Relation aller Fürnemmen und gedenckwürdigen Historien, printed from 1605 onwards by Johann Carolus in Strasbourg, is often accepted as the first newspaper.
+The emergence of the new media branch stemmed from the spread of the printing press (mid-15th century onwards), from which the publishing press derives its name.
+Historian Johannes Weber writes: "At the same time, then, as the printing press in the physical, technological sense was invented, 'the press' in the extended sense of the word also entered the historical stage."

 Other early papers include the Dutch Courante uyt Italien, Duytslandt, &c., founded by Caspar van Hilten in 1618.
-This Amsterdam newspaper was the first periodical to appear in folio- rather than quarto-size.
-As a center of world trade, Amsterdam quickly became home to many foreign newspapers as well, that were originally styled in much the same way as Van Hilten's publication, sometimes even having a similar name.
+This Amsterdam-based newspaper was the first periodical to appear in folio- rather than quarto-size.
+As a center of world trade, Amsterdam quickly became home to many foreign-language newspapers originally styled in much the same way as Van Hilten's publication, and sometimes having a similar name in the tradition of proto-newspaper corantos.